hoangduytran/blender-manual/manual/advanced/extensions/creating_repository/index.rst

    Static Repository <static_repository.rst>
    Dynamic Repository <dynamic_repository.rst>

 Tags and Translations
 =====================

-If you are planning to use a different set of :doc:`tags <../tags>` than the ones used by Blender Extensions Platform, remember to submit a pull request to
+If you are planning to use a different set of :ref:`tags <extensions-tags>` than the ones used by Blender Extensions Platform, remember to submit a pull request to `tags.py <https://projects.blender.org/blender/blender/src/scripts/modules/_bpy_internal/extensions/tags.py>`__.
-`tags.py <https://projects.blender.org/blender/blender/src/scripts/modules/_bpy_internal/extensions/tags.py>`__.

 This way they can be shown translated within Blender.